SamMatthews96/improved-job-filter/README.md

 * https://www.cv-library.co.uk/

 Bugs, features in development, and ideas:
-* the saving/loading of config doesn't work properly:
-  * chrome.runtime will allow for saving of arrays, but returns them as dicts, indexed at "0","1" ...
-  * This causes an issue when trying to iterate using a foreach.

 * right now the filter can accept spaces, which don't work with the current filter-by-word logic
 * add support for other websites
+* add support for custom, user defined websites
+*	create filter profiles that auto switch by website
-* add filter fields
+* add more filter fields
   * pay (min,max)
   * tags
   * (consider how to handle & display fields that may not be present on every website)
+  * custom, user defined fields
+* Remove the global state as it seems unnecessary

-* What if it could automatically cycle through jobs, going to the next page upon being finished.
-For each job, pull information from the job description, and use AI to
+* What if it could automatically cycle through jobs, going to the next page upon reaching the end.
+For each job, pull information from the job description, and use AI to give jobs a score based on the user's qualifications and goals
+  * Certainly a widening of the scope, so not yet.

 *	If a job container contains elements that are not jobs, ignore
-*	create filter profiles that auto switch by website
-*	add an add custom website + css setting.
-  * Add a mini tutorial showing how it works